Queries๐Ÿ”—

 from .models import Task

-By default, a QueryType automatically introspects its model and converts the model's fields to fields on the generated ObjectType.
+A QueryType can automatically introspect its Django Model and convert the Model's fields to Fields on the QueryType.
 For example, if the Task model has the following fields:

 1